Fairfax High School (Fairfax, Virginia): Marching Lions

 In its 2009 season, the Marching Lions won all of the competitions they competed in and got awards for quality music and general effect.
-They performed the show called Heroes, Gods and Mythical Creatures and performed at the Herndon USSBA Regionals, the Oakton Classic, and the James Madison University Parade of Champions.
+They performed a show called Heroes, Gods and Mythical Creatures and performed at the Herndon USSBA Regionals, the Oakton Classic, and the James Madison University Parade of Champions.
 The Rebels placed first in Class 3A in the Herndon Showcase of Bands without proper uniforms which were destroyed in a flood due to a heating malfunction, also received first at the Oakton Classic.
 At the final major competition, the band placed 1st in Class 3A with a score of 84.75.
 At the VBODA state marching festival the rebels received a superior rating and got straight 1s from all of the judges.
 The symphonic band received straight 1s the following spring to complete the Virginia Honor Band title.

 The 2010 season was also a great success with the show "Nautilus", with the Marching Rebels winning 2nd place in class 3A at the Herndon USSBA regionals, falling short of Thomas Jefferson High School for Science and Technology by a fraction of a point, first place at the Oakton Classic, first place at the James Madison University parade of Champions, and straight 1s from all of the judges at the VBODA state marching festival.
 The symphonic band received straight firsts the following spring to complete the Virginia Honor Band title.